Victims of Charleston massacre mourned as battle rages over flag

 Several thousand turned out on Thursday evening for Pinckney's wake at the church, including some who drove from as far away as Texas, Pennsylvania and Washington D.C.
 The line of mourners stretched for three blocks, including more than 200 of his Alpha Phi Alpha fraternity brothers in dark suits and black and gold ties, as well as politicians and members of the public, both black and white.

 "It's important for me to see him one last time.
-It brings finality," said Maxine Frasier Riley, 65, a retired school guidance counsellor who served on a housing project board with Pinckney.
+It brings finality," said Maxine Frasier Riley, 65, a retired school guidance counselor who served on a housing project board with Pinckney.

 Services for Coleman-Singleton, a high school track coach and mother of three, were also held on Thursday, at Charleston's Mt.
 Moriah Missionary Baptist Church.